safdar-azeem/vue-ssr-lite/README.md

   </template>
 </RouterView>
 ```

+The scoped `Component` includes the enhanced page Suspense boundary.
+An
+application-owned `KeepAlive` therefore remains outside page readiness and is
+the only mechanism that keeps accepted pages cached across later navigations.

 For a simple global bar, use the optional CSS-animated indicator alone or
 together with a route fallback: